 More than a beautiful, coffee-table photography book, Running Douglas County is a story of the love of running and the struggle to overcome physical hardships to get back to it.
 The author wants something more - a deeper experience than simply running again.
 But running is the only way to get there.
 Come along for the journey.

-The hardcover and softcover editions of the book are available from this website: Go to “Store.”
+The softcover edition of the book is available from this website: Go to “Store.”

 Hardcover copies are also at The Raven Bookstore in Lawrence, KS; S&S Artisan Pub and Cafe, Lawrence; Ad Astra Running Store, Lawrence; Phoenix Art Gallery, Lawrence; Lumberyard Arts Center, Baldwin City; Made in KC Lenexa, Corinth Square and Prairiefire locations; Watermark Books, Wichita.
 The softcover and Ebook editions are also available on Amazon.